Crossing the Rhine

 Brian Horrocks, Corps Commander (Magnum Books, 1977)

 On 24 Mar, Churchill crossed the Rhine River in an LCM (landing craft, mechanized), setting foot on the eastern bank of the river, symbolizing the crossing of the top British political leader over the traditional border of Germany that no foreign army had crossed in 140 years.
-He later went as far as the railway bridge at Wesel best generic levitra overnight by Montgomery’s staff car, a bridge that was still under enemy fire.
+He later went as far as the railway bridge at Wesel prednisone by Montgomery’s staff car, a bridge that was still under enemy fire.
 This adventurous expedition, however, was later criticized by Eisenhower as far too daring, and noted that had Eisenhower been there he would never have permitted Churchill to cross the river at that time, just as Eisenhower had fought to stop Churchill from observing the Normandy landings in France.

 Prior to crossing the Rhine, the Allied forces were already bombing German airfields to reduce the capability for theLuftwaffe to interfere with the plans.
 The bombing started on 21 Mar, and by 24 Mar the German air force were no longer able to put up much of a resistance against its Allied counterpart; 8,000 sorties were launched between 21 Mar and 24 Mar, and Allied airmen reported only about 100 enemy aircrafts sighted.
 By the end of 24 Mar 1945, the German airfields were so damaged that the Luftwaffe practically ceased to exist on this front.
 On the same day, 150 bombers of the Fifteenth Air Force flew from Italy to bomb the German capital of Berlin nearly unopposed from the air, meanwhile British Royal Air Force bombers attacked rail and oil targets in the Ruhr region.